jankapunkt/meteor-blaze-bs4/README.md

 ## Usage

-### Some general info
+### Conventions

-The template are named like the respective components in the [Bootstrap documentation](https://getbootstrap.com/docs/4.1/components/alerts/) in lowercase.
+* The template are named like the respective components in the [Bootstrap documentation](https://getbootstrap.com/docs/4.1/components/alerts/) in lowercase.
 Some Templates allow to insert dynamic content, while others don't.
 Therefore you should check the documentation for each component's example code.

-Many templates are parameterized and offer optional functionality.
+* Many templates are parameterized and offer optional functionality.
 The component's documentation should also show you, which parameter formats are required.

-The github repository comes also with an example project that includes all components for demonstration purposes.
+* The github repository comes also with an example project that includes all components for demonstration purposes.
 Consider to check it's code in order to get a better understanding of all the possible parameters.

-There will be sometimes a reference to the "theme color names".
+* There will be sometimes a reference to the "theme color names".
 These include the following values:

   * `primary`
   * `secondary`
   * `success`
   * `warning`
   * `danger`
   * `info`
   * `light`
   * `dark`

 Wherever referenced as parameters (and not stated otherwise) these values are required as listed above and without any prefix.